What's Really in Dog Food?

 across his lifetime

-The costs: proclivity for developing diabetes, lipidosis and pancreatitis, urinary tract infections, inflammatory bowel disease, renal failure, hyperthyroidism, bacterial infections & peridodontal disease, heart disease, arthritis, atopic dermatitis, mycrotoxicosis, and other chronic and life threatening afflictions.
-Based on nearly-valueless high carbohydrate grains, the protein-starved dog instinctively overeats to compensate: obesity being the gateway to a myriad of heath issues.
+The costs: proclivity for developing diabetes, lipidosis and pancreatitis, urinary tract infections, inflammatory bowel disease, renal failure, hyperthyroidism, bacterial infections & peridodontal disease, heart disease, arthritis, atopic dermatitis, mycrotoxicosis, and broad chronic inflammation that supports life threatening afflictions.
+Based on valueless high carbohydrate grains, the protein-starved dog instinctively overeats to compensate: obesity being the gateway to a myriad of heath issues.

 The detoxification mechanisms of dogs were developed over thousands of years, designed to cope with the natural pathogens an animal would encounter over its lifetime.
 As much as 80% of a dog's immune system resides in his digestive intestinal tissues and is known as GALT (gut associated lymphatic tissue);